dima2/ScriptExec/README.md

 ##Customization

-Settings are stored in `Settings` class.
+Settings are stored in `net.dmi3.scriptexec.config.Settings` class.

 Additional language support can be added by implementing `net.dmi3.scriptexec.infrastructure.ExecStrategy` interface and registering it in `net.dmi3.scriptexec.infrastructure.Lang` class.